Fences and Retaining Walls

 - Development permits: Timelines vary based on application type and the impact to the community.

-- Building permits: Typically less than 6 business days, provided that an approved development permit (if required) has been released.
+- Trade permits: Typically within 5 business days, provided the associated Building permit (if required) has been issued.

 Line Locates |